oxygenium-network/oxygenium/.autodoc/docs/markdown/tools/src/main/scala/org/alephium/tools/MiningRewards.md

 The `MiningRewards` object is a tool that calculates the inflation rate of the Oxygenium cryptocurrency based on different parameters.
 The inflation rate is the rate at which the total supply of a cryptocurrency increases over time.
 The tool calculates the inflation rate based on the hashrate of the network and the number of years since the network's inception.

-The tool imports several classes from the Oxygenium project, including `ALPH`, `GroupConfig`, `Emission`, `Duration`, `Number`, and `U256`.
+The tool imports several classes from the Oxygenium project, including `OXM`, `GroupConfig`, `Emission`, `Duration`, `Number`, and `U256`.
 These classes are used to define the parameters needed to calculate the inflation rate.

 The `MiningRewards` object defines a `groupConfig` object, which specifies the number of groups in the network.
 It also defines a `blockTargetTime` object, which specifies the target time for each block to be mined.
 These parameters are used to calculate the `emission` object, which represents the total amount of new coins that will be created over time.